yenh-cs/yenh-cs.github.io/README.md

 * *Independent Validation*: Encourage independent replication of findings to validate and reinforce the robustness of research outcomes.

-Multiple comparison and p-hacking pose significant challenges to the integrity and credibility of data analysis.
+Multiple comparisons and p-hacking pose significant challenges to the integrity and credibility of data analysis.
 Researchers, analysts, and decision-makers must be aware of these pitfalls and adopt responsible practices to ensure rigorous and reliable results.
 By adhering to proper statistical methods, transparency, and robust scientific practices, we can enhance the validity of research findings, foster trust in data-driven decisions, and advance our understanding of the world around us.

+&nbsp;
+_________________
 &nbsp;

 #### **Simpson's Paradox**
 Simpson's Paradox is a statistical phenomenon where the relationship between two variables reverses or changes direction when a third variable is taken into account.
 It can lead to misleading or contradictory conclusions if the underlying confounding factor is not properly considered.
 Here are a few real-life examples to illustrate the concept: